Cooperation throws up various problems, for which morality, and a moral sense, are

 elicit protest from others.

-Therefore, there is both a positive internal normative pressure (in the form of a
+Therefore, there is both a positive normative pressure (in the form of responsibility)

-sense of responsibility) and negative internal normative pressure (in the form of
+and a negative normative pressure (in the form of potential guilt or, conversely,

 Alvard, Michael S. in Baumard, N; André, J; and Sperber, D (2013) – “A Mutualistic